On this page

 Key differentiators

-#- Unlike DS-160: Online Nonimmigrant Visa Application: DS-157 is specifically for Afghan nationals seeking special immigrant classification, whereas DS-160 is a general nonimmigrant visa application.
+#- Unlike DS-160: Online Nonimmigrant Visa Application: DS-157 is specifically for Afghan nationals applying for a Special Immigrant Visa, whereas DS-160 is a general nonimmigrant visa application.

 - Unlike Form DS-160: Online Nonimmigrant Visa Application: Filed together: DS-157 supplements DS-160 for additional background information